-Policy DMHB 4 2: Listed Buildings
+Policy DMHB 2: Listed Buildings

-A) Applications for Listed Building Consent and planning permission to alter, extend, or change the use of a statutorily Listed Building will only be permitted if they are considered to retain its significance and value and are appropriate in terms of the fabric, historic integrity, spatial quality and layout of the building. and do not detract from its special architectural or historic interest.
-Any additions or alterations to a Listed Building should be sympathetic in terms of scale, proportion, detailed design, materials and workmanship.
+A) Applications for Listed Building Consent and planning permission to alter, extend, or change the use of a statutorily Listed Building will only be permitted if they are considered to retain its significance and value and are appropriate in terms of the fabric, historic integrity, spatial quality and layout of the building.
+Any additions or alterations to a Listed Building should be sympathetic in terms of scale, proportion, detailed design. materials and workmanship.

-B) Applications should include a Heritage Statement of Significance which that demonstrates a clear understanding of the importance of the building and the impact of the proposals on the its significance of the listed building.
+B) Applications should include a Heritage Statement that demonstrates a clear understanding of the importance of the building and the impact of the proposals on its significance.

-C) The demolition substantial harm to or total loss of significance of a statutorily Listed Building will only be permitted in exceptional circumstances when every option for a viable future use has been exhausted the nature of the heritage asset prevents all reasonable use of the building, no viable use can be found through marketing, grantfunding or charitable or public ownership and the loss is outweighed by bringing the site back into use.
-In such circumstances, Ffull archaeological recording of the building will be required as a condition of demolition.
+C) The substantial harm to or total loss of significance of a statutory Listed Building will only be permitted in exceptional circumstances when the nature of the heritage asset prevents all reasonable use of the building, no viable use can be found through marketing, grant-funding or charitable or public ownership and the loss is outweighed by bringing the site back into use.
+In such circumstances, full archaeological recording of the building will be required.